charlyoleg/stone_ui_cli/README.rst

 Pros:

-- core logic run in browser for the Web-UI variant
+- core logic run in browser for the Web-UI variant.
+Ready for CDN
+- thanks to npx, no need to install / download explicitely stone_js

 Cons: